handsomevictor/aws-bucket-data-management/readme.md

 ### (Optional - Only related to those having multiple AWS accounts)

-If you have multiple AWS accounts, and you want to iniate a session using one of your accounts, you have to add `--profile my-second-account` at the end of the command.
+If you have multiple AWS accounts, and you want to initiate a session using one of your accounts, you have to add `--profile my-second-account` at the end of the command.
 For example:

 ```angular2html